psynova6/psynova_lab/README.md

 ## Privacy & Security

-User privacy is a cornerstone of Psynera.
+User privacy is a cornerstone of Psynova.
 As detailed in the Terms of Service:
 - All sensitive user data is handled with care.
 - Chat data is temporary and can be deleted by the user.
 - The platform is committed to transparent data practices and gives users full control over their information.